 Hakimo is a technology company that builds a smart monitoring platform powered by artificial intelligence for enterprise physical security teams.
 Hakimo was founded by AI researchers from Stanford University and is funded by top Silicon Valley venture capital firms.
 For more information, visit hakimo.ai or follow Hakimo on LinkedIn and Twitter.

-- Jonard Tools Introduces a New Cable Fishing and Installation Tool - September 27, 2022
+- Jonard Tools Announces Release of their New Cable Shaving Tool - November 23, 2022